Interview (magazine): Background

-The magazine, which was headquartered at Warhol's Factory, started as a film review before shifting its emphasis to pop culture.
-"I felt there was a need for an easygoing, conversational magazine,' said Warhol.
-"Every other paper is full of bad news, but we publish only good."
+Headquartered at Warhol's Factory, the magazine began as a film publication before broadening its focus to popular culture.
+Warhol described his aim as creating "an easygoing, conversational magazine," adding, "Every other paper is full of bad news, but we publish only good."

-Interview was published monthly, but is now published six times per year (March, Spring, Summer, September, Fall, Winter).
+Interview was originally published monthly and is now issued six times a year, with issues appearing in March, Spring, Summer, September, Fall, and Winter.